592

 R. Linda:

-So while Annapolis Royal was a blur so was Digby where the ferry is located.
+While Annapolis Royal was a blur, so was Digby, where the ferry is located.
 We pulled into Yarmouth for lunch and I will say there is a section of old Victorian homes that once were beautiful.
 Here and there is one restored to its original beauty, but most are shades of what they once were.
-One thing about Nova Scotia we could not help notice besides the sameness of the homes, most all of them needed paint.
+One thing about Nova Scotia we could not help but notice, besides the sameness of the homes, most of them needed paint.
 Whether it is the weather or winter that reigns havoc or that there simply are not any paint stores, we have no clue.
 But it seemed like every little town we drove through had a section of former architectural beauties that it wasn't hard to imagine what they would look like spruced up.

 Gabe